YBHwang/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Provide_Audio_Content.md

 ### Customizing playback controls {#CustomizePlaybackControl}

 You may need to implement the [control audio playback] actions, such as pause, resume play, or cancel play, using different methods, depending on the service that provides audio content or the characteristics of audio content.
-For example, it may not be possible to apply the pause function to real-time streaming contents.
-In this case, upon receiving the `Clova.PauseIntent` [built-in intent](/Design/Design_Guideline_For_Extension.md#BuiltinIntent) request from the user, you can make a response that it cannot be handled or processed `Clova.StopIntent`.
+For example, it may not be possible to apply the pause function to real-time streaming content.
+In this case, upon receiving the `Clova.PauseIntent` [built-in intent](/Design/Design_Guideline_For_Extension.md#BuiltinIntent) request from the user, you can indicate that it cannot be handled, or use intents such as `Clova.StopIntent` as a response.
 To handle a response like `Clova.StopIntent`, you can make the extension to return the {{ "[`PlaybackController.Stop`](/CIC/References/CICInterface/PlaybackController.md#Stop)" if book.TargetCountryCode == "KR" else "[`PlaybackController.Stop`](/CEK/References/CEK_API.md#Stop)" }} directive message as a response instead of the {{ "[`PlaybackController.Pause`](/CIC/References/CICInterface/PlaybackController.md#Pause)" if book.TargetCountryCode == "KR" else "[`PlaybackController.Pause`](/CEK/References/CEK_API.md#Pause)" }} directive message in the [response message](/CEK/References/CEK_API.md#CustomExtResponseMessage).

 <div class="note">
   <p><strong>Note!</strong></p>